rsreedevan/laravel-tasks-api/README.md

 ## Run the application
-Run the following command in the terminal docker --compose up --build
+Run the following command in the terminal docker compose up --build

 Then run the migrations inside the app container

 docker exec -it laravel-tasks-api php artisan migrate

 The application should be start working by now.
-Check by visitng the url http://localhost:8080
+Check by visitng the url http://localhost:80

 ## Authentication